-Medical meeting of oral tumors: 1 time of every month Tuesday 19:00 to 21:00 Clinico-pathological conference: Every week Tuesday 17:00 to 19:00 Clinico-pathological conference: Every week Tuesday 9:30 to 11:00
+Medical meeting of oral tumors: 1 time of every month Tuesday 19:00 to 21:00 Head & Neck Surgical pathology conference: 2-3 times of every year 18:00 to 20:00 Clinico-pathological conference: Every week Tuesday 9:30 to 11:00

-1. The clinicopathologic research of oral cancer.

-2. The elucidation of pathogenesis in molecular-pathological analysis of oral diseases.

-3. The development of new diagnostic method of oral lesions.
+- 1. The clinicopathologic research of oral cancer. - 2.
+The elucidation of pathogenesis in molecular-pathological analysis of oral diseases. - 3.
+The development of new diagnostic method of oral lesions.